 Extra Credit.
 You will have opportunities to earn extra credit throughout the course.
-I will announce extra credit opportunities during class only!
-If you are absent you will miss the announcement.
-You can ask your classmates for help but do not ask me, as I will not repeat it for you.
+I may announce extra credit opportunities during lecture videos, in the chapter PowerPoints, or in an announcement.
+If you are not staying on top of the class, you will miss extra credit opportunities.
+I will not repeat the extra credit opportunity later on!